-All requests for accommodation, inquiries about the scope of this policy, and related procedural questions should be directed to the Vice President for Student Affairs.
-The Vice President for Student Affairs administers this policy and procedure and is the College's designated Section 504 Coordinator.
-The Vice President for Student Affairs will address accommodation requests through the following two-stage process.
+All requests for accommodation, inquiries about the scope of this policy, and related procedural questions should be directed to the 504/ADA Coordinator.
+The 504/ADA Coordinator administers this policy and procedure, and is the College's designated Section 504 Coordinator.
+The 504/ADA Coordinator will address accommodation requests through the following two-stage process.